Trota of Salerno: Life and works

 No independent biographical information on Trota of Salerno exists beyond information that can be gleaned from writings associated with her.
 That information allows us to place her sometime in the first half of the 12th century.
 Additionally, a comprehensive concordance of all textual witnesses to Trota's writings and practices, published in 2007, allows an estimation of the full scope of her work.
 It is likely that she wrote more than can yet be documented by extant witnesses.
 In the 12th and 15th centuries, the Trota's texts were repeatedly published in various cities and had a broad audience throughout western Europe despite the competition of other texts focusing on gynecology and women's health.

-She also promoted the ways of living a healthy and long life.
-It was advocated to incorporate exercise, a good diet, a low stress life, and cleanliness into the daily life.
-Trotula also wrote content on how to take care of personal hygiene and care including lessons about make-up, suggests the way to be unwrinkled, remove puffiness from face and eyes, remove unwanted hair from the body, lighten the skin, hide blemishes and freckles, wash teeth and take away bad breath, dying hair, wax, treat lips and gums chaps.
+She also promoted ways of living a healthy and long life.
+She advocated the incorporation of exercise, good diet, low stress, and cleanliness into daily living.
+Trotula also wrote content on how to take care of personal hygiene and care, including lessons about make-up and suggestions on how to stay unwrinkled, remove puffiness from the face and eyes, remove unwanted hair from the body, lighten the skin, hide blemishes and freckles, clean teeth and take away bad breath, dye hair, remove hair by waxing, and care for lips and gums.